HaraldHofstaetter/Flows.jl/README.md

 # Flows.jl
 A Julia package for the symbolic manipulation of flows of nonlinear evolution equations.

-Version 2.0 additionally implements symbolic manipulations of Lie derivatives and exponentials of Lie derivatives.
+Version 2.0 of Flows.jl additionally implements symbolic manipulations of Lie derivatives and exponentials of Lie derivatives.
 It allows to transform Lie calculus expressions into corresponding expressions consisting only of (Fréchet derivatives of) vector fields and flows, see the examples below.